department-of-veterans-affairs/va.gov-team/products/disability/526ez/product/feature-briefs/timely-and-truthful.md

 We will:
 - Improve the language we use to communicate to Veterans across the touchpoints in scope, making understanding our communications trivial
-- Correctly set Veteran expectations for what happens after they submit their claim
-- Inosfar as Veterans find it valuable, help Veterans understand exactly what the VBA is doing while the claim is being submitted
-- Provide the Veteran truthful communication on status or progress, even if that means the claim has failed
+- Provide the Veteran truthful communication on submission status, even if that means a submission job has failed
+- Notify Veterans of delays in recieving or processing their claim
 - Set reasonable expectations on how long it takes for a claim to be submitted/processed
+- Set Veteran expectations for what happens after they submit their claim
+- **EHD proposal: Remove this.
+VBA isn't doing anything we would share out until submission is complete** Inosfar as Veterans find it valuable, help Veterans understand exactly what the VBA is doing while the claim is being submitted

 - Provide the Veteran accurate and basic claim details in a timely manner
-- Notify Veterans of delays in recieving or processing their claim
-- Provide an email confirmation of their claim immediately after it's submitted
+- Send the Veteran email confirmation of their claim immediately after it's submitted
 - Send the Veteran an email once the claim is received

-- Use the Claims Status Tool (CST) to view pending claims status
+- Use MyVA and Claims Status Tool (CST) to view pending claims status
 - Provide the Veteran a more detailed claim overview (e.g. evidence document list)
 - When Veterans don't have a ClaimID, provide them a human-centered reference number they can use to get their claims status
 - Provide the Veteran a pdf of their full claim

 ## Success
 We'll know we're successful when:
-- Ensure the current status of a claim is always known by Veterans
+- Ensure the current status of a claim is always available to Veterans
 - Ensure expectations for submission and processing duration are set truthfully for the Veteran
-- Make calling the Contact Center for claims status only something Veterans do when they want information that isn't available to them online
+- Make calling the Contact Center for claims status only something Veterans do when they want information that isn't available to them online EHD proposal:
-- Ensure that the claim's current status is always known by the Veteran
 - Make tracking a claim online something Veterans feel comfortable doing

 ## In Scope
 - Revised "submission model" including changes to language, status types
 - Creation of new emails sent at specific times in the Submission
+- **EHD ADD:** Improved human-centered reference number for Veterans who don't receive a Claim ID
 - Changes to UI
 - Copy changes in UI and email

 ## Out of Scope
+- Changes to MyVA
 - Changes to CST
 - Changes with how 526 and ancillary forms are processed after a sucessfull submission

 ## Risks & Challenges
+- MyVA is managed by another team, and we have no ability to change the way this works today
 - CST is managed by another team, and we have no ability to change the way this works today
 - The EVSS to Lighthouse migration is underway.
 This work is dependent on the sucessfull migration to be completed.
 - Bugs and issues that arise from the migration may be unexpected errors that must be resolved.
 We may or may not have control over the timing, design, and quality of these fixes